AliceO2Group/Run3Analysisvalidation/README.md

 Variable `DIR_TASKS` stores the path to the task configuration script directory.
 It can be used inside that script to refer to other files in the same directory, (e.g. cleaning script, ROOT macros).

-Set `DEBUG=1` to see more details in the terminal.
+Use the debug command line option `-d` to see more details in the terminal.

 If everything went fine, the script will exit with the message `Done` and you should have got all the output files in the current directory.